 The Group made an impairment assessment of non-financial assets, considering the degree of estimation uncertainty that existed in estimating the recoverable amount and the sensitivity of the recoverable amount to reasonably possible changes to key assumptions as at 31 December 2020.
 The recoverable amount is based on the value in use using management estimation and fair valuation exercise carried out by ValuStrat (Khabeer Altathmen Alaqaria), an independent valuer not related to the Group, as at 31 December 2020.
 ValuStrat is a firm licensed by the Taqeem (Saudi Authority for Accredited Valuers) and is also regulated by the Royal Institution of Chartered Surveyors ("RICS").
 Valustrat holds appropriate qualifications and relevant experience in assessing the valuation for the relevant land and properties.
-Based on this impairment exercise, the Group expect that there is no significant change in recoverable amount of the non-financial assets that result in any additional impairment as at 31 March 2021.
+Based on this impairment exercise, the Group expect that there is no significant change in recoverable amount of the non-financial assets that may result in any additional impairment as at 30 June 2021.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyal)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyal)